-- ▶ To run the MH algorithm, we need to specify $X_0 = x_0$ and a proposal q(y|x). - ▶ We only need to know the target p up to a normalizing constant as α depends only $p(y)/p(x) = \tilde{p}(y)/\tilde{p}(x)$. - ▶ If the Markov chain simulated by the MH algorithm is irreducible and aperiodic then the ergodic theorem applies. - Verifying aperiodicity is usually straightforward, since the MCMC algorithm may reject the candidate state y, so $P{x,x}>0$ for at least some states $x\in\Omega$.
-In order to check irreducibility we need to check that q can take us anywhere in Ω (so q itself is an irreducible transition matrix), and then that the acceptance step doesn't trap the chain (as might happen if $\alpha(y|x)$ is zero too often).
+- ► To run the MH algo., we need to specify X0 = x0 and a proposal q(y|x).
+We then repeat steps 1 and 2 to generate a sequence X0, X1, ..., Xn, and these are our correlated samples distributed according to p (at least for large n when p(n) has converged to p). - We only need to know the target p up to a normalizing constant as α depends only p(y)/p(x) = p̃(y)/p̃(x). - If the Markov chain simulated by the M-H algorithm is irreducible and aperiodic then the ergodic theorem applies. - Verifying aperiodicity is usually straightforward, since the MCMC algo. may reject the candidate state y, so Px,x > 0 for at least some states x ∈ Ω. In order to check irreducibility we need to check that q can take us anywhere in Ω (so q itself is an irreducible transition matrix), and then that the acceptance step doesn't trap the chain (as might happen if α(y|x) is zero too often).